 Last updated: 30 March 2020

-If you have an existing small business loan from your bank and your business has been disrupted as a result of coronavirus, a Small Business Relief Package announced by the Australian Banking Association could help.
+If you have an existing small business loan from your bank and your business has been disrupted as a result of coronavirus, a Small Business Relief Package announced by the Australian Banking Association (ABA) could help.

 Loan deferrals announcement